nilidan/Training/README.md

 # Tutorial
-Tutorials for C#, C++, Machine Learning, and Design Patterns in C#.
+Training Programs for C#, C++, Machine Learning, and Design Patterns in C#.